 A formal invoice may be requested from email@example.com

-- In 2016-17, all science fairs in Texas will be using the online project management system Scienteer (formerly called Sciencefairoracle).
-The Scienteer Guide can be found here.
-Please note that Scienteer is still under development, so some features may not be fully functional.
+- In 2018-19, all science fairs in Texas will be using the online project management system Scienteer (formerly called Sciencefairoracle).
+The Scienteer Teacher’s Guide can be found here.

 Project Ideas & Assistance: